buzhiamaroh/quartz/content/notes/P11S - Themis.md

 </figure>
 {{< /rawhtml >}}

-_Jury_ is the first _Overruling_ mechanic in this phase and is repeated throughout the fight.
+_Jury_ is the first _Overruling_ mechanic in this phase.
 Light or Dark, it always starts with line proteans from the boss which are taken in clock spots at max melee.

 **Light:** For the Light version, after proteans you'll drop point-blank AoEs underneath your positions.
 There will also be a light party stack, so to resolve, simply move in in your light parties.